Grindsted Speedway Klub

 Grindsted Speedway Klub is a speedway club, based at the Billund Municipality Stadium, north of Grindsted in Denmark, who compete in the Danish Speedway League.
+The team have never won the Danish Speedway League but have spent numerous seasons in the highest league tier.

+Venue

+The club's track known as the Billund Municipality Stadium is located about 6 kilometres in a north east direction from the centre of Grindsted, on Blåbjergvej 1.

 History

-The club was founded in 1985.

-The team have never won the Danish Speedway League but have spent numerous seasons in the highest league tier.